 Gross Margin.
 Gross margin for the fiscal year ended April 30, 2022 was \$141.2 million, as compared to \$164.6 million for the fiscal year ended April 30, 2021, representing a decrease of \$23.3 million, or 14%.
 The decrease in gross margin was due to a decrease in product margin of \$29.1 million, partially offset by an increase in service margin of \$5.8 million.
 The decrease in product margin was primarily due to the decrease in product revenue, unfavorable product mix and an increase in intangible amortization expense and other purchase accounting adjustments.
 The increase in service margin was primarily due to the increase in service revenue, partially offset by an increase in intangible amortization expense and other purchase accounting adjustments.
-As a percentage of revenue, gross margin decreased from 42% to 32%, primarily due to an increase in the proportion of service revenue to total revenues resulting from the acquisitions of Arcturus and ISG, an increase in intangible amortization expense and other purchase accounting adjustments, and an unfavorable product mix.
+The increase in service margin due to an increase in the proportion of service revenue to total revenues resulting from the acquisitions of Arcturus and ISG, an increase in intangible amortization expense and other purchase accounting adjustments, and an unfavorable product mix.
 With the acquisitions of Arcturus and ISG we expect that we will continue to experience a higher proportion of service revenue, which generally has lower gross margins than our product revenue, in future quarters as compared to our historical trends.
 Additionally, we expect inflationary and supply chain constraint trends to continue throughout our fiscal year 2023, which will negatively impact our gross margin.